Feel free to keep this track playing in the background

 Before Hip Hop was just cultural.

 It was like a parallel universe where all the racial tensions from the 60s which Martin Luther King aimed to diminish were solved.
-A seperate culture which did not depend on country or skin color but on the character inside of you.
+A seperate culture which did not depend on country or skin color

 And there were rules.